RonaldGRowe/SpendDollars/README.md

 Will contain graph of your results vs others

 ## Working on
-* validate that $100 is spent not more or less
+* Validate that $100 is spent not more or less
 * Connect model to graph page
 * Send user info to graph page on post
 * Connect Google Charts API to graph page and model data